EricRieman/Sandbox_React/NextJs/Readme.md

 ## Wrapping components
 In the example, we define a Layout component that can used to wrap every page with the same navigation bar.
 This is a common practice, but can be cumbersome if your app has many pages.
 This is why next provide an _app.js file, which should be created by default when creating a nextjs app.
 Defined in this file is the root component.
 It has 2 props, the component and pageProps, which is just the main component react will render, and its props.
 This is the component that gets rendered for every page.

 In this example we can wrap the MyApp component in the Layout component to ensure every page has the same navigation bar.
-Hence, we only need wrap this lyout once, instead of wrapping each page.
+Hence, we only need wrap this layout once, instead of wrapping each page.

 ## NextJs pre-render and SEO
 NextJs will output the inital render for the search engine crawler.
 This conflicts with how react pages that fetch it's main content data, because that is generaly done inside a useEffect, which does not return its data untill the second trigger.

 NextJs provides two forms of pre-rendering, which will run code at different times.
+- Static generation
-- Static generation, page component is rendered when you build your app for production (npm run build).
+  Page component is rendered when you build your app for production (npm run build).
 The page is not pre-rendered on the fly, when a request reaches the server, but instead its is rendered by the developer, when you build the site for production.
 This means after deployment, the pre-rendered page does not change, by default.
 If you want the pre-render to change, you need to re-build and re-deploy your code.
 This is generally the way you want, becasue pages themselves dont change, the content does, and the content comes from an API.

   By default, NextJs prepares and generates your pages statically duing the build process.
 But, if you need to wait for data, you can do that by exporting a spectial function that can only be done by components inside your pages folder.
 The function must be named, getStaticProps(), see /pages/index.js for example.
 This tells NextJs to call this function duing the build stage pre-render.
 It can also be async, so it can return a promise, which NextJs will wait for and is typically where you fetch data.